Towards Hodge Theoretic Characterizations of 2d Rational SCFTs

 This observation alone still falls short of resolving the issue raised in \ref{statmnt:subtlty-mirror?}.
-It also remains an open question as to whether the class of complex structures of the form $I = \varphi^*(I_0)$ are all those where a GV--like statement holds true (this issue was raised in \ref{statmnt:subtlty-choose-cpx-str}).
-We will discuss those issues in sections \ref{sec:choose-cpx-str} and \ref{sec:metric}, before examining whether the Conjecture \ref{conj:GV-original} holds true or not in section \ref{sec:analysis-T4}.
+It also remains to be an open question whether the class of complex structures of the form $I = \varphi^*(I_0)$ are all those where a GV--like statement holds true (this issue was raised in \ref{statmnt:subtlty-choose-cpx-str}).
+We will discuss those issues in sections \ref{sec:choose-cpx-str} and \ref{sec:metric}, before examining whether Conjecture \ref{conj:GV-original} holds true or not in section \ref{sec:analysis-T4}.